a1v0/a1v0.de/README.md

     - This is convoluted but might be the only way to get it done.
     - Check all articles to see if full HTML could be useful in their titles.
 10. Remove article list pages (i.e. category pages) from Google, if possible.
+    - The problem here is that so many pages aren't indexed by Google at the moment, so the index pages are in a way my only hope.
+    - On the other hand, those index pages won't score well on conversions, I'd guess
 11. Logo active-but-not-hover style is messy.
 Can we create specific exceptions for the logo so that the active style, whether hovering or not, looks a certain way?
 12. Main menu: Add some sort of on-click state change to hide the menu.
 This is to prevent the menu remaining visible if a user clicks a link to a page they're already on (which is silly of them, but they're not to know).
 13. Check articles for broken links.
 Add a note to the disclaimer page and/or anywhere else to explain that I may occasionally check for broken links.
 14. Active (i.e. clicked) breadcrumbs are hard to read (definitely in dark mode, possibly also in light mode).
 Needs a fix.
 15. Switch from zero-indexed lists to normal ones, to avoid confusion.
+16. Add share links to make blog look more professional
+17. Look at <https://www.reddit.com/r/TechSEO/comments/16vignb/understanding_the_cause_of_google_search_consoles/> for advice on improving Google score.